BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 To complete this objective the player must craft specified item.
 First argument is ID of the item, as in _items.yml_.
 Next is amount (integer).

-Crafting objective has two properties, `amount` and `left`.
-Amount is current amount of crafted items and left is amount needed to complete the objective.
+The crafting objective has three properties: `left` is the amount of items left to craft, `amount` is the current amount of already crafted items and `total` is the initially required amount of items to be crafted.

 !!! example
     ```YAML